The results chart allows you to view the details of your results, by audience type or goal.

 After validation, you obtain a display of the results according to the selected breakdown.
 In this example, a breakdown by browser has been selected.
 The results are distributed according to the different browsers used by your visitors.

 Click on the variations to display the results associated with them, according to the chosen breakdown.
-To do this, click on the arrows on the right of each variation line.
+To do this, click on the arrows on the left of each variation line.

 The results are displayed according to the chosen breakdown.

 You can hide these details again by clicking on the same arrow.

 If you want to delete a breakdown and return to the default view, click on the cross in the label of your breakdown.